Ishpreet-Singh-Luthra/Image_Processing_Gate/README.md

 # Image_Processing_Gate

-This project was created to be applied on a simulation of an Autonomous Underwater Vehicle (AUV) created for the submission for the Robosun 2021 competition by the team DTU-AUV.
+This project was created to be applied on a simulation of an Autonomous Underwater Vehicle (AUV) created for the submission for the Robosub 2021 competition by the Team DTU-AUV.

 This project consists of a specific task out of the various tasks performed by the AUV